Larkinabout/fvtt-color-picker/README.md

 ## In a Handlebars Template
 To use the color picker in any hbs template file (the most common use case being a settings menu), provide the type through the data context with `new game.colorPicker.ColorPickerField()` as above.
 Then just use either the formInput or formGroup helper.
 You can learn more about those helpers on the [community wiki](https://foundryvtt.wiki/en/development/api/helpers).

 # The Old Way
 > [!CAUTION]
 > It's recommended to use the ColorPickerField directly as described above.
 The old method remains functional for the time being but mostly as a way to keep existing modules working.
-THis is also currently the only way to do extra customization on the appearance of the picker itself.
+This is also currently the only way to do extra customization on the appearance of the picker itself.
 This may be deprecated in the future.

 ## Register a Module Setting
 As with FoundryVTT's [ClientSettings.register](https://foundryvtt.com/api/ClientSettings.html#register) function, use the `ColorPicker.register(module, key, {settingOptions}, {pickerOptions})` function to register a new color picker setting for a module. `module` is the ID of the module, `key` is the name of the setting, `{settingOptions}` is a comma-separated list of options related to the `ClientSettings.register` function (see Setting Options) and `{pickerOptions}` is a comma-separated list of options for the picker (see Picker Options).